 DISCUSSION:

-This protocol sets up a 3D cell culture system to study the development of adipocytes in adipospheroids derived from primary WAT cells of mice.
-Compared to conventional 2D adherent culture, this 3D system facilitates the study of AT remodeling that more closely resembles in vivo conditions.
+This protocol sets up a 3D cell culture system to study adipocyte differentiation in adipospheroids derived from primary SVF cells from WAT.
+Compared to conventional 2D adherent culture, this 3D system facilitates AT remodeling, which more closely resembles in vivo conditions.
 In the last few years, studies have shown that culturing cells in 3D yields distinct cellular morphology and signaling compared to a 2D culture system3.
 Fibroblast morphology in 3D is different from that found in 2D14.
 In mammary epithelial cells, 3D culture can induce tissue-specific differentiation15.
-The investigation of multicellular drug resistance in mammary carcinoma cells is only efficient when analyzed in cells grown in 3D compared to evaluation performed with traditional 2D cultures16.
+The investigation of multicellular drug resistance in mammary carcinoma cells is only efficient when analyzed in cells grown in 3D compared to the evaluation performed with traditional 2D cultures16.

 CC is a very complex syndrome, and in vitro models for mechanistic studies are scarce.
 Lopes et al.12 showed in a co-culture system that LLC compromised adipogenesis, as indicated by a decreased volume of lipid droplets in 3T3-L1 cells in vitro.
 This study showed that cells treated with LLC-CM demonstrated the same attenuation of adipogenesis in both 2D and 3D culture systems.
 However, despite the impairment of adipogenesis, an increase in the expression of major WAT remodeling and thermogenic markers was observed in adipospheroids.
 Currently, beige remodeling has been described as a prevalent phenotype of AT remodeling induced by CC.
 However, this phenotype is demonstrated only in vivo or ex vivo, and there is no description of beige adipogenesis in vitro.
-Hence, differentiation of cells from Ucp1 Cre+/mTmG+ mice was induced in a 3D magnetic printing system in the presence of LLC-CM.
-An increase in GFP-positive cells, and hence, Ucp-1 transcription was observed in response to LLC-CM, a fact that corroborates the browning description in response to cachexia (ex vivo).
+Hence, the differentiation of cells from Ucp1 Cre+/mTmG+ mice was induced in a 3D magnetic printing system in the presence of LLC-CM.
+An increase in GFP-positive cells, and hence, Ucp-1 transcription was observed in response to LLC-CM, which corroborates the browning description in response to cachexia (ex vivo).

 This is the first study using a 3D adipocyte culture to induce WAT remodeling in CC.
 Magnetic bioprinting is an efficient tool as a non-scaffold 3D culture system.
 Moreover, the 3D system may provide a more physiologically relevant microenvironment than 2D culture.
 Additionally, adipospheroids can be used for large-scale studies with different tumor types and drug screening analyses.
 Another innovative approach was to use SVF from Ucp1 Cre+/mTmG+ mice and adapt them to 3D culture.
 Such a system can be extended to primary cells derived from other lineage-tracing animal models.

 A limitation to be considered is that magnetic bioprinting could interfere with cellular functions, and this should be assessed on a case-by-case basis.
 Many other 3D spheroid-generating methods can be employed to construct adipospheroids, including non-scaffold 3D culture, such as hanging drop systems6, and scaffold 3D culture7.
 Unlike these methods, which require specialized equipment or reagents, the procedure described here is fast and practical for manipulating adipospheroids for subsequent experiments.
 The simplicity of the method minimizes potential pitfalls.
 Whether the 3D culture system has advantages over functional assays, such as cachexia-induced lipolysis and/or lipogenesis, needs further analysis.
-Finally, the current method provides a robust and reliable experimental system to study WAT remodeling in vitro, leading to various applications such as investigating the dose-dependent effects of a particular drug in a specific cell type of interest to aid in the discovery of novel therapeutic interventions for CC.
+Finally, the current method provides a robust and reliable experimental system to study WAT remodeling in vitro, leading to various applications such as investigating the dose-dependent effects of a particular drug in a specific cell type of interest discovery of novel therapeutic interventions for CC.

 ACKNOWLEDGMENTS: